fredeil/INF-1101/INF1101-fei003-a1/report.md

 # INF-1101 - fei003 - a1
 This report details the implementation of a a set, more specifically an *ordered set*, which was used as the underlying data structure for a "spam filter" program.
-The results of the implementations are also benchmarked and tested thorougly.
+The results of the implementations are also tested and benchmarked.

 ## 1. Implementation requirements
 Some implementation details were given for the ordered set.
 The supported operations are: